jcharp/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+        it is used to allow you to change a single parameter in the URL without changing the whole thing so you can get to different pages of the site.

 1. How would you explain form validation to someone who has never programmed before?

+        specific requirements for an input field that will not let you go any further if the requirement is not met

 1. In 1-2 sentences, define end to end testing.

+        Testing that looks at the entire user experience by interacting with app simulating real events that the user might perform

 ## Instructions